coil-language/coil-lang/README.md

 ## Primer

-A note on syntax: protej has a unique lexer/parser that ignores tokens it doesn't understand as whitespace.
-Specifically commas are optional and sometimes are omitted.
+Note on syntax: commas are optional.

 ## Data Literals